priya2596/implementation-onboarding-mastery/myframeworks/adoption_chain.md

 These are not three independent failures.
 They are one chain.
 Each decision makes the next failure more likely.
 Fix the first one and the others become easier to solve.

 ---

-## The LinkedIn Post

-> Companies don't lose data SaaS customers because the product is bad.
->
-> They lose them before the customer ever sees what the product can do.
->
-> A company buys a data platform.
-The promise is clear — connect your data, get insights, make better decisions, make more money.
->
-> But between "sign the contract" and "make a better decision" there are three moments where users quietly disappear.
->
-> At some point, it becomes a numbers game for the SaaS company.
-Most start optimising for speed: ship faster, implement more, sell more.
-Nobody is in the room asking: "Did this user actually see value yet?"
->
-> I've mapped the three failure points where adoption dies in data SaaS — and the specific fixes for each one.
->
-> The core problem is this: in data products, the software only works when the customer's data works.
-That means onboarding isn't a support function.
->
-> It's the product itself.

----

-## Short Version (text only)

-> Companies don't lose data SaaS customers because the product is bad.
->
-> They lose them before the customer ever sees what the product can do.
->
-> A company buys a data platform.
-The promise is clear — connect your data, get insights, make better decisions, make more money.
->
-> But between "sign the contract" and "make a better decision" there are three moments where users quietly disappear.
->
-> At some point, it becomes a numbers game for the SaaS company.
-Most start optimising for speed: ship faster, implement more, sell more.
-Nobody is in the room asking: "Did this user actually see value yet?"
->
-> The core problem is this: in data products, the software only works when the customer's data works.
-That means onboarding isn't a support function.
->
-> It's the product itself.

----

-## Tags

-`#DataSaaS` `#ProductManagement` `#Implementation` `#Onboarding` `#Adoption` `#HealthTech` `#ProductLedGrowth`

----